The International School of San Francisco

 The International School of San Francisco is an independent co-educational school located in San Francisco, California, United States.
 Until 2023, the school was known as the French American International School.
 The school provides primary and secondary education.

-The lower and middle schools both follow a bilingual curriculum in French and English.
+The lower school and middle schools both follow a bilingual curriculum in French and English.
 The high school (International High School) offers the International Baccalaureate (IB) degree as well as the French Baccalauréat.

 History

 The school was founded in 1962 under the name French American Bilingual School.

 Academics

 The school’s Pre-K through Grade 12 educational program is organized into four divisions: Maternelle, Lower School, Middle School, and High School.
 In Pre - K through Grade 8 (Maternelle, Lower School and Middle School), the curriculum is French-English bilingual.
 At International High School, students can choose to pursue a bilingual curriculum or an English curriculum.
 When applying to the high school in Grade 9, students may choose a first, second or third language.
 They may also apply for the IB program.